-The Torquay Gateway Scheme will open up key sites for existing and planned employment, capitalising upon the South Devon Highway’s to reduce journey times and increase trip journey time reliability.
-This will provide more confidence to inward investors remote to the area that access into the Town and the designated future growth areas is dependable, aiding existing businesses and encouraging new investment in new commercial and housing schemes.
+The Torquay Gateway Scheme will unlock key development locations, enabling occupiers to capitalise on the benefits offered by the South Devon Highway of reduced journey times and improved journey time reliability.
+The scheme will provide more confidence to investors that access, both to the designated growth areas and to Torquay town centre, is dependable, aiding growth of existing businesses and encouraging new investment in commercial and residential development.

-- Rowcroft Cycle Link – A half mile cycle link between Shiphay Lane and the rear of Torre Station adjacent to the rail line, emerging at Crownhill Rise, will also be provided.
+- Rowcroft Cycle Link – Creation of an off-highway cycle link between Shiphay Lane and the rear of Torre Station adjacent to the rail line, emerging at Crownhill Rise.